How to Talk to a Loved One About Their Addiction Without Pushing Them Away

 While not every teen who sees drug-related TikTok videos will try them, these trends have had clear offline impacts:

 The content teens consume online contributes to risky decisions offline—and in some cases, tragically fatal ones.
-Drugs like opioids are a public health crisis
+Drugs like chemical inhalants and opioids are a very real public health crisis.

 How Parents Can Respond